 ✅ Romantic gondola ride in Venice

-ℹ️ A Romantic gondola ride in Venice is one of many people’s top 10 best travel experiences ever.
-I personally took the ride during sunset so that Venice canals got a bit more dramatic.
-My girlfriend loved it.
+ℹ️ A Romantic gondola ride in Venice is one of many people’s Top 10 best travel experiences ever.
+Personally scheduling my navigation along the Grand Canal during sunset, so the building facades and labyrinthine canals took on a bit more of a romantic scene, my wife just loved it!

 ✅ Swimming with Whale Sharks in Holbox Island

-ℹ️ In the Mexican island of Holbox you can make amazing dives into the Mayan Riviera blue waters and swim with 10 meters / 32 feet whale sharks.
+ℹ️ On Mexico’s Holbox Island, you can make amazing dives into the Mayan Riviera while swimming in 10 meters / 32 feet of crystal blue waters populated by whale sharks.

 ✅ Meeting Afghan Troops in the middle of nowhere

-ℹ️ While driving in Afghanistan on my own, I had the chance of meeting Afghan troops patrolling the unsafe northern sections of the country.
-Very hospitable and friendly people doing a very hard job.
+ℹ️ While driving in Afghanistan on my own, I had the opportunity to meet Afghan troops patrolling the dangerous northern sections of the country.
+I found them to be very hospitable and friendly people while managing a highly demanding job.

 Read the page: Visit Mazar-i-Sharif – Afghan city of the Noble Shrine.